plamb/pg_contrivance/README.md

         config :pg_contrivance, MyApplication.MyDb
           connection: [database: "contrived", pool_mod: DBConnection.Poolboy]

-Withing the connection key you can specify any of the normal Postgrex connection options.
+Within the connection key you can specify any of the normal Postgrex connection options.

-[Note: You will need to specify the pool_mod-this will become a default soon].
+[Note: You will need to specify the pool_mod.]

 ## Basic Usage